Canonical Tag

 What is a canonical tag?

-A canonical tag (aka "rel canonical") is a way of telling search engines that a specific URL represents the master copy of a page.
-Using the canonical tag prevents problems caused by identical or "duplicate" content appearing on multiple URLs.
-Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.
+A canonical tag (aka “rel canonical”) is a way of telling search engines that a specific URL, known as the canonical URL, represents the master copy of a page.
+Using the canonical tag prevents problems caused by identical or “duplicate” content appearing on multiple URLs.
+Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results, explicitly telling search engines which version of a page is the preferred one for indexing.

 Code sample

-Duplicate content is a complicated subject, but when search engines crawl many URLs with identical (or very similar) content, it can cause a number of SEO problems.
+Duplicate content is a complicated subject, but when search engines crawl many URLs with identical (or very similar) content, it can cause a number of SEO problems related to duplicate pages.
 First, if search crawlers have to wade through too much duplicate content, they may miss some of your unique content.
 Second, large-scale duplication may dilute your ranking ability.
-Finally, even if your content does rank, search engines may pick the wrong URL as the "original."
-Using canonicalization helps you control your duplicate content.
+Finally, even if your content does rank, search engines may pick the wrong URL as the “original.”
+Using canonicalization helps you control your duplicate content by telling search engines which version of a page is the preferred one for indexing and improve search engine performance.

 Double down on duplicate content with Moz Pro